-Visitors often pull off the loop road to view areas or access facilities.
-This impacts vegetation and contributes to erosion.
+Visitors often pull off the loop road to view landscape features or access facilities which impacts vegetation and contributes to erosion.
+Considering this landscape is a cultural resource, preservation of its character is significant to the parks history and purpose.

-- 1. Increase interpretation along the road informing visitors of vehicular erosion formation and its impacts to the ravine. - 2.
-Continue to prohibit parking on the vegetation along the sides of the loop road and install deterrents where necessary.
+Additional interpretation should be installed along the road informing visitors of vehicular erosion formation and its impacts to the ravine and historic landscape.
+Park staff should also continue to prohibit parking on vegetation along the sides of the loop road and install deterrents where necessary.